-DEFENDANTS' MOTION TO STAY THE COURT'S ADMINISTRATIVE STAY
+DEFENDANTS' MOTION TO STAY THE COURT'S TEMPORARY RESTRAINING ORDER

-On February 7, 2025, the President removed Plaintiff Hampton Dellinger as the head of the Office of Special Counsel (OSC).
-Plaintiff filed this action on February 10, 2025, ECF No. 1, and later that day, filed a motion for a temporary restraining order, ECF No. 2.
-Just a few hours later-and before Defendants could even file a brief in response to Plaintiff's motion for a temporary restraining order-this Court ordered an administrative stay," ordering Plaintiff to be reinstated to the position that he no longer occupied.
+On February 7, 2025, the President removed Plantiff Hampton Dellinger as the head of the Office of Special Counsel (OSC).
+Plaintiff filed this action on February 10, 2025, ECF No. 1, shortly thereafter moving for a temporary restraining order, ECF No. 2.
+Just a few hours later, following a quickly noticed hearing but before Defendants were able to submit a written opposition to Plaintiff's motion, the Court entered an "administrative stay," ordering Plaintiff to be reinstated to the position that he no longer occupied through midnight on February 13.
 See February 10, 2025 Minute Order.
+On February 12, 2025, the Court granted Plaintiff's motion, issuing a temporary restraining order stating that Plaintiff "shall continue to serve as the Special Counsel" and that Defendants "may not deny him access to the resources or materials of that office or recognize the authority of any other person as Special Counsel."
+Order, ECF No. 14 at 26.

-This order is an extraordinary-indeed, unprecedented-intrusion into the President's authority.
-Accordingly, Defendants have now appealed the Court's administrative stay and are requesting an emergency stay pending appeal from the United States Court of Appeals for the D.C.
+This relief constitutes an extraordinary intrusion into the President's authority.
+Accordingly, Defendants have now appealed the Court's order and are requesting an emergency stay pending appeal from the United States Court of Appeals for the D.C.
 Circuit.
-Out of an abundance of caution to ensure compliance with Federal Rule of Appellate Procedure 8(a) ("A party must ordinarily move first in the district court for . . . a stay of the judgment or order of a district court pending appeal."), Defendants respectfully submit this motion to stay the Court's administrative stay pending appeal.
+Out of an abundance of caution to ensure compliance with Federal Rule of Appellate Procedure 8(a) ("A party must ordinarily move first in the district court for . . . a stay of the judgment or order of a district court pending appeal."),

+Defendants respectfully move the Court to stay its temporary restraining order pending appeal.